6.6. Contributions

 code_review: true

-Here is an example of a ruleset configuration for the main
+Below is an example ruleset for a main

 :